crsl4/phylogenetics-class/lecture-notes/lecture5.md

       - `git pull` to update them, or
       - fork and `git pull upstream master`
 - We understand the importance of reproducible scripts
-    - **Reproducibility Resolution 2023**: let's all make a commitment today to do one reproducible thing in our research ([google slides](https://docs.google.com/presentation/d/13bqKroBmXnIV4HI6UD_pYz9GE71jcuW989yaTwCvWSM/edit?usp=sharing))
+    - **Reproducibility Resolution 2023**: let's all make a commitment today to do one reproducible thing in our research (google slides link in canvas)
+    - We created a github repo for the class project (remember to add me as collaborator to your repo)

-### Previous class check-up (learn@home)
+### Learn@Home: Sequencing check-up
 - We understand sequencing technologies
 - We learned a bit about `phyluce` as a pipeline for phylogenomics on UCEs and about `FastQC` for QC of raw reads
-- We start thinking about data for the class project and start working on QC -> beginning of work from home in your data!
+- We start thinking about data for the class project and start working on QC if needed -> beginning of work from home in your data!
-  - Remember to add me as collaborator to your repo (instructions in slack)

 ### Learning objectives